 Example: Instead of focusing on the question, ‘what was she wearing?’, we ask, ‘why didn’t he stop?’

-But despite those three widely accepted premises, we violate them all with four succinct and accepted words: “Don’t be a victim.”
+But we violate both of these premises all the time with four succinct and socially accepted words: “Don’t be a victim.”

-Jesus fuck!
-What kind of a victim blaming crap is that?!
+GEEZUS FUCK, what kind of victim blaming crap is that?!